groverj3/groverj3.github.io/content/pages/about.md

 website generating framework (Pelican), updating the UI of a web portal for NGS analysis ([CoGe](https://genomevolution.org/coge/)) in Javascript, or creating a reproducible analysis pipeline with SnakeMake.
-The greatest skills I've acquired in my Ph.D. is the ability to learn quickly and work collaboratively with a team.
+The greatest skills I've acquired in my Ph.D. are the ability to learn quickly and work collaboratively with a team.

 ### When I'm Not Working